 Ennmann Japanese Restaurant

-Run by a Chinese couple out of a bare, below-ground space, Ennmann restaurant offers some of the best Japanese food in Budapest.
-Ennmann’s strongest suit is seafood: besides chirashi, sashimi, and regular sushi (nigiri and maki), they serve a host of maki variations.
+Don't be foooled by the puritan below-ground space, Ennmann is one of the best Japanese restaurants in Budapest.
+The restaurant's strongest suit is seafood: besides chirashi, sashimi, and regular sushi (nigiri and maki), they serve a host of maki variations.
 I went with the six-piece nigiri plate (€9), packing a pair of tuna, salmon, and sea bass each, and it didn’t disappoint.
 The shrimp tempura—seafood dressed in a thin layer of batter and quickly deep-fried—has a crispy crust and juicy meat.
 Also good is the katsudon (€9), a rice bowl topped with eggs, onions, and sliced pork cutlet, and the yakisoba (€7) buckwheat noodles.

-Expect longer-than-average wait times during peak lunch and dinner hours, but several types of Japanese sake and beers are available to help pass the time.
-Ennmann is located along a beautiful stretch of the Danube's bank, which makes it all the more frustrating that the dining space is below ground level (there's a stunning view of the Parliament building as you come up the stairs).
+Expect longer than average wait times during peak lunch and dinner hours, but Japanese sake and beers are available to help pass the time.
+Ennmann is located on a beautiful stretch of the Danube's bank, which makes it all the more frustrating that the dining space is subterranean (there's a stunning view of the Parliament building as you walk up to the street level).
 Prices, similar to comparable Japanese restaurants, are on the higher end by local standards.